dotnet/docs/docs/core/tutorials/with-visual-studio-mac.md

    :::image type="content" source="media/with-visual-studio-mac/visual-studio-mac-new-options.png" alt-text="Configure your new Console Application dialog":::

 The template creates a simple "Hello World" application.
-It calls the <xref:System.Console.WriteLine(System.String)?displayProperty=nameWithType> method to display "Hello World!" in the console window.
+It calls the <xref:System.Console.WriteLine(System.String)?displayProperty=nameWithType> method to display "Hello World!" in the terminal window.

 The template code defines a class, `Program`, with a single method, `Main`, that takes a <xref:System.String> array as an argument: